Visual Self-Fulfilling Alignment: Shaping Safety-Oriented Personas via Threat-Related Images: Experment

 \paragraph{Over-Refusal and Capability Preservation.} Safety methods often reject benign queries by mistake, and Table~\ref{tab:over_refusal} shows this problem clearly.
 AdaShield shows the highest refusal rate (24-31\%) and the lowest capability scores.
 Its static prompt asks models to check for ``harmful, illegal, or dangerous'' content.
 This rule is too strict.
 Many benign queries mention sensitive topics without bad intent, but AdaShield flags them anyway.
 VLGuard takes a different approach.
 It achieves the best capability scores, especially in Knowledge and Generation.
 But its refusal rate stays at 8-13\%.
 The 2K labeled training samples create fixed boundaries.
 Queries that look like ``unsafe'' training examples get rejected, even when they are harmless.
 VSFA works differently.
 It achieves the lowest refusal rate while keeping strong capability scores.
 The key is that VSFA training has no refusal labels.
 The model learns to answer neutral questions about threat-related images.
 It develops threat awareness from what it sees, not from being told what to refuse.
 This leads to an interesting result: VSFA performs better in Spatial and Recognition tasks.
 Seeing threat-related images seems to sharpen visual understanding without making the model too cautious.
 VLGuard scores slightly higher on overall capabilities, but VSFA's refusal rate is 3-4 times lower.
 This gives VSFA a better balance between safety and helpfulness.
+Additional evaluation on MMLU and MMMU confirms that VSFA preserves general reasoning capabilities with less than 0.5\% drop on both benchmarks (Appendix~\ref{app:mmlu}).